5.0 / 5.0

 The imitation of the flowers is so precise that they even have a coat of soft white hairs that resemble animal fur or mold.

-The aspen flower grows in grasslands on rocky or rocky ground with shallow, sandy soil.
+The black bells grows in grasslands on rocky or rocky ground with shallow, sandy soil.
 The plant is a perennial, clump-forming succulent with stems 75-150 millimeters tall and 9-13 millimeters in diameter.

 The species was named after Reino Leendertz (1869-1965), the first official botanist at the Transvaal Museum in 1898 and the first woman to be employed as a civil servant in the then Transvaal.
 She was the first to collect this species near Heidelberg in 1909.